consp1racy/material-navigation-drawer/README.md

 - Use `passiveColor(int)` and its derivatives to specify color of unselected icon.
 Note that unselected text always takes color of `android:textColorPrimary`.
 - Use `badgeColor(int)` and its derivatives to specify background color of the badge.
 Text color is calculated automatically.

+As of support-v4 library 21.0.3 there is a hardocded margin of 64dp in a `DrawerLayout`.
+Use `NavigationDrawerUtils.fixMinDrawerMargin(DrawerLayout)` to remove this limitation.
+Use this right after you obtain a drawer layout instance typically in `Activity.onCreate(Bundle)`.
+Why is this an issue?
+Specs say the margin should be only 56dp on phones.

 Work TBD
 --------